karthik-44/SQL-for-data-analytics/README.md

 # SQL-for-data-analytics

 Practice SQL using the text book SQL for data analytics.
+There are several excercises, activities along the chapters of the textbook.
+Install the postgres database software, pgadmin software on your local machine.
+Once installed, configure the schemas and users as needed and follow the text book to get some handson practice on SQL.
+One get exposure from a range of SQL commands from basic DML/CRUD statements to advanced window functions and many more.

 # Chapter 02
 ```sql
 select * from salespeople;